yaya2devops/cloudblog/README.md

 In my current role, I am focused on improving my skills in multi-cloud environments, including Azure, Google Cloud Platform, and Amazon Web Services.
 I believe that having a strong foundation in multiple cloud platforms allows me to better serve the needs of my clients and add value to their businesses.

 Working with the cloud has opened up many opportunities for me and has helped me to grow as a professional.
-I am excited to continue learning and exploring all that the cloud has to offer. <br>
+I am excited to continue learning and exploring all that the cloud has to offer and more importantly, giving back to the community. <br>

 <img class="img" src="Banner.png" alt="Hey">